EOS9Cat/documentation/EOS - 'database dirty flag' why and how/EOS - 'database dirty flag' why and how.md

 With the blocks growing every seconds, the EOS node needs more and more time to re-sync or catch up with the other nodes from the 1st block on the net.
 Backing up the snapshot to be used when the incident happens becomes a critical challenge for each EOS node.

-As we all know, backing up the running node is useless.
-The database will be flagged invalid to start again.
-Now that we understand the reason why the problem happens, we could arbitrarily start/stop the EOS node without any damage.
-Then that makes the **backup/restore** easy-peasy.
+Backing up a running node renders the database flagged invalid and defeats the purpose of a reusable backup.
+Knowing the root cause of the problem, now we are able to **start / stop** the EOS node with data integrity at any given time.
+This is the prerequisite for the clean **backup & restore**.

 ### Backup